nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 #define MRELEASE(addr)	releaseToIonMemory(__FILE__, __LINE__, addr)
 ```

-* __MTAKE__ and __MRELEASE__ provides syntactically terse way of calling allocFromIonMemory and releaseToIonMemory, the functional equivalent of `malloc` and `free`.
+* __MTAKE__ and __MRELEASE__ provides syntactically terse way of calling allocFromIonMemory and releaseToIonMemory, the functional equivalent of `malloc` and `free` for ION.
 The allocated memory space comes out of the ION working memory, which has be pre-allocated during the ION configuration.
 * `__FILE__` and `__LINE__` provides the source file name and line number of the calling function and can assist debugging and tracking down memory leaks.

 ---